How to get a VoIP number fast – Try for free

 5. Google Voice: Best for Google Workspace users

-Pricing: Google Voice’s pricing starts at $17 per user per month.
+Pricing: Google Voice’s pricing starts at $10 per month for an individual plan.

 Google Voice is a cloud-based VoIP provider that provides virtual phone numbers that support calling and texting.
 It’s a convenient option if your team already uses Google apps like Meet and Calendar.

-You’ll need a Google Workspace subscription to use it for business, which adds at least $7 per user per month on top of your phone service.
+You’ll need a Google Workspace subscription to use every plan for business, except the solo plan.
+Workspace adds at least $7 per user per month on top of your phone service.

 Need features like scheduled texts, auto-replies, or saved snippets?
 Google Voice doesn’t offer texting automations, which will slow down your team’s workflow.